Travel Inspiration

 Five Exotic Animals You Should Watch Out For On Your Safari

-> The Big Five often steal the spotlight when it come to safari conversations and also photos, but there are plenty of lesser known animals that are worth spot from the beautiful to the weird and alsowonderful.
-East Africa’s diverse wildlife showcases a huge cross-section of breathtaking birds, mammals,...
+> The Big Five often steal the spotlight when it comes to safari conversations and photos, but there are plenty of lesser known animals that are worth watching out for, from the beautiful to the weird and wonderful.
+East Africa’s diverse wildlife includes a huge...

-A beginners guide on the best time of year to go on
+Choosing the best time to go on safari

-> Key takeaways: East African safari: best between July – September or January – March.
+> Best time to go on safari, regional overviews: East African safari: best between July – September or January – March.
 If you want to avoid the crowds, go in June.
 Southern African safari: best between May – October.
-Temperatures across Africa are very pleasant, mostly ranging from 10 – 20...
+Temperatures across Africa are very pleasant,...

 What route is best for me when climbing Mount Kilimanjaro?